ten1ser/dcnitro/README.md

 - 🔔 **Webhook Notifications**: Sends real-time notifications to a configured webhook to track snipes and winnings.
 - 📝 **Logging**: Logs important actions to both console and file for review.
 - 🔍 **Hidden Features**: Added stealth options for reducing detection from Discord's anti-bot systems.
+- 📤 **DM Giveaway Host**: Automatically sends a direct message to the giveaway host when a giveaway is won, based on mentions in the original giveaway message.

 ## Disclaimer ⚠️